-Paul’s imaginative picture of wise master builders and workmen building a physical structure, a temple, reminds me of another imaginative story.
+Paul gives an imaginative picture of wise master builders and workmen building a physical structure.
+This passage reminds me of another imaginative story.

-Ainulindale is the first part of J R R Tolkien‘s epic The Silmarillion.
+J.R.R.
+Tolkien‘s epic The Silmarillion begins with Ainulindale the story of the Ainur.
 The name means The Music of the Ainur.
 It is the creation story of Tolkien’s mythology of Middle Earth.
-From the thought of Iluvatar the creator spring musical creatures called the Ainur.
-Iluvatar frees the Ainur to create music which culminates in a great symphony.
+Blind musical creatures called Ainur spring from the thought of Iluvatar the Creator.
+Iluvatar conducts as the Ainur create music which culminates in a great symphony.
 They sing and make harmonious music until one of them becomes purposely dissonant and draws others after himself.
 Yet the music continues.
-After all the music has come to completion, Iluvatar opens the musicians’ eyes to see where before they were only able to hear and to make music.
-When given sight, the Ainur view the glorious world their music created.
-All along the music was initiating and developing the whole world of Middle Earth, even its histories and its characters.
+After all the music has come to completion, Iluvatar opens the musicians’ eyes to see for the first time.
+When given sight, the Ainur view the imaginative world their music created.
+Their music had initiated and developed the whole world of Middle Earth, including its characters and its histories.

-What if what we are doing in this world is building a kingdom, The Kingdom of God – New Earth and New Heaven!
+What if our experiences in this world are building a new world?
+The Kingdom of God – New Earth and New Heaven!

 1 Corinthians 3:9-16

-Mythologies and fairy tales are imaginative descriptions of earthly realities.
+Mythologies and fairy tales are imaginative attempts to describe earthly truth.

 Earthly depictions of truth are like a shadow cast by Heavenly reality.
 The writer of Hebrews says it this way: